 “Teachers have to put max word count limits on papers because I tend to write too much.
 I once wrote an essay that was 2,600 words for homework and the teacher made me edit it down to 700 words because it was too long!“

 Congrats and great job on all of your outstanding accomplishments!
 You make this school incredibly proud!
-Never stop reading.
-Never stop writing.
+Never stop reading, and never stop writing.

 More about the Tome Student Literacy Society